Welcome to our Paris travel journal. This is the end of it.

 Wandering around Le 6ième arrondissement, south of La Seine.

-Jen had read about this really nice, and good, wine bar so we stopped and partook.
+Jen had read about this really nice wine bar, so we stopped and partook.

 This bar was opened in the 1920's and still has the original zinc bar and a lot of the Art Deco features.